HisNameWasBryce/Tic-Tac-Toe/README.md

 This program also modular and contains functions many of which are nested in other functions.

 This repository contains all of the source files for this project.

-If you're looking to run the program without looking at source code, feel free to just run download and run the following file.
-- Tic-Tac-Toe/ttt/x64/Debug/ttt.exe

-Source files include:
 - Tic-Tac-Toe/ttt/ttt/ttt.cpp
 - Tic-Tac-Toe/ttt/ttt/ttt_functions.cpp
 - Tic-Tac-Toe/ttt/ttt/functions.h